cs573-24s/a1-ghd3/README.md

 ## Description

+This project is an interactive shooting game.
+The rule is to drag and release the arrow with your mouse to shoot as many fruits as possibe.

+    const text2 = "The place you release your mouse \ndetermines both the direction and \nforce you give for the projectile \nmotion of the arrow.";
-This project demonstrates a simple data visualization using D3.js to create aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+    const text3 = "Shoot as many fruits as possible\n at one time at one time.
+Try again \nby refreshing the page.\n \nThe fruits will eventually stop if \n you watch them long enough :)";demonstrates a simple data visualization using D3.js to create aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

 ## Screenshots